 Bolivia's hugely important coca crop has its first harvest after the first of the year's heaviest rains have passed, and there are farms and communities in the rainforest, as well as the Andes, where you can meet the people who farm coca and learn about the plant.

 Spend some time soaking up the cosmopolitan sites of Santa Cruz, where you can also enjoy one of the country's best festivals at the city's carnival this month.
 The sun will be making an appearance a lot more than it will in other regions during February, though, so it's worth heading out to the smaller, tranquil city of Tarija, from where you can discover all about the Bolivian wine scene.
 Grape harvesting is just beginning in the nearby viticultural region of Valle de la Concepción.

-Virgen de la Candelaria This, on February 2nd, sometimes continuing until February 5th, is one of the more vivid and vibrant festivals of the calendar year.
-There are dances, parades and some tasty street food on offer - all in celebration of the Virgin Mary who is believed to bring blessing and good fortune in locations across the country.
+Virgen de la Candelaria, nationwide.
+This, on February 2, sometimes continuing until February 5, is one of the more vivid and vibrant festivals of the calendar year.
+There are dances, parades, and some tasty street food on offer—all in celebration of the Virgin Mary who is believed to bring blessing and good fortune in locations across the country.
 Copacabana, on Lake Titicaca, hosts particularly big celebrations.
 Here, even the cars get blessed (with beer!).

 Traveling to Bolivia in February?
 Check out these great itineraries

 Bolivia & Atacama, Chile - 12 Days.
 This trip takes you to some of this part of South America's ultimate extremes: the highest capital city, the surreal salt flats of the Salar de Uyuni, and the otherworldly rocky landscapes of the Atacama Desert.